 Your Ultimate Anti-Stress Diet: Foods that Reduce Cortisol

 Feeling stressed?
-High cortisol levels can lead to weight gain and other health issues.
-Learn about the top foods that reduce cortisol and stress.
+You’re not alone!
+High cortisol levels can lead to numerous health issues.
+In this article, I discuss the cortisol basics, high cortisol symptoms, the top foods that reduce cortisol, and supplements to lower cortisol, too!

 What is Cortisol?